 First, I have never celebrated Hanukkah, so I am sharing resources I have found with my own research.
 One of my closest friends growing up celebrated Hanukkah each year with her Oma.
 Oma actually spoke to us at school, as she was a Holocaust survivor who escaped occupied Europe as a child.
 I hope to do the late, great Oma proud, helping to diversify December holiday content in Spanish classes.
 If you have better suggestions, please let me know and I will gladly edit this post.

 Hanukkah or Janucá is an important celebration for Spanish-speaking Jewish communities and is a great opportunity to teach students about cultural diversity.
 Also known as the Festival of Lights, is celebrated by lighting candles each night for eight nights.
-Hanukkah 2022 occurs December 18-December 26.
+Hanukkah 2023 occurs from December 7 to December 15.
 So if you teach the week before break, this is the perfect time to teach about Hanukkah in Spanish class.

 Spanish Songs for Hanukkah